 Although members of the Body of Expert and Licensed Accountants of Romania (CECCAR) do not provide statutory audit services, the institute has implemented a quality assurance (QA) review system that extends to all the services provided by its members, such as assurance engagements.
 CECCAR indicates that its QA review system is in line with the best practices of SMO 1 and regularly conducts self-assessments against the requirements.

 CECCAR issues the CECCAR Quality Control Book and has an ongoing process to ensure compliance and convergence with all the materials issued by IAASB related to quality control and assurance.

 To support its members, CECCAR arranges seminars and trainings for its members to keep them up to date on theoretical knowledge, technical competencies, and application on relevant standards.
 CECCAR collaborates with academic institutes as well as audit and accounting firms in conducting the training sessions.
-Lastly, the institute has also translated and published the Guide to Quality Control for Small and Medium-Sized Practices, Second, Third and Fourth Edition this year as well as the Guide to review engagements and the Guide to compilation engagements.
+The institute has translated and published the Guide to Quality Control for Small and Medium-Sized Practices, Fourth Edition as well as the Guide to review engagements and the Guide to compilation engagements.
 CECCAR has also translated the new quality management standards (ISQM 1 and 2) that are pertinent to the services provided by CECCAR members.